-If you have created a local contact list (otherwise known as a distribution list) in Microsoft Outlook 2016 or 2013, you may want to share it by sending it to someone else.
+If you have created a local contact list (otherwise known as a distribution list) in Microsoft Outlook, you may want to share it by sending it to someone else.
 Here’s how you can send a contact list to another Outlook user.

 - Select the “Home” tab, then open the “Address Book“.
 You can also open the Address Book by pressing “CTRL” + “SHIFT” + “B“.